 - In its mission and purpose, the Federalist Society is unique.
 By providing a forum for legal experts of opposing views to interact with members of the legal profession, the judiciary, law students, academics, and the architects of public policy, the Society has redefined the terms of legal debate.
 Our expansion in membership, chapters, and program activity has been matched by the rapid growth of the Society's reputation and the quality and influence of our events.
 We have fostered a greater appreciation for the role of separation of powers; federalism; limited, constitutional government; and the rule of law in protecting individual freedom and traditional values.
 Overall, the Society's efforts are improving our present and future leaders' understanding of the principles underlying American law.

 - The Society is a membership organization that features a Student Division, a Lawyers Division, and a Faculty Division.
 The Student Division includes more than 10,000 law students at all of the 204 ABA-accredited law schools as well as 10 additional chapters based at non-accredited law schools, satellite campuses for ABA-accredited schools, and a few undergraduate institutions.
 The national office provides speakers and other assistance to the chapters in organizing their lectures, debates, and educational activities.
-In the 2017-2018 academic year, our student chapters hosted 1,123 events, with a total attendance of about 63,395 students.

 - The Lawyers Division is comprised of over 65,000 legal professionals and others interested in current intellectual and practical developments in the law.
 It has active chapters in ninety cities, including Washington, D.C., New York, Boston, Chicago, Los Angeles, Milwaukee, San Francisco, Denver, Atlanta, Houston, Pittsburgh, Seattle, and Indianapolis.
 Activities include the annual National Lawyers Convention, a Speakers Bureau for organizing lectures and debates, and 15 Practice Groups.